Virtual Router Redundancy Protocol: Implementation

-Elections of primary/active routers
+Elections of active routers

-A failure to receive a multicast packet from the primary/active router for a period longer than three times the advertisement timer causes the secondary/standby routers to assume that the primary/active router is dead.
-The virtual router then transitions into an unsteady state and an election process is initiated to select the next primary/active router from the secondary/standby routers.
+A failure to receive a multicast packet from the active router for a period longer than three times the advertisement timer causes the backup routers to assume that the active router is dead.
+The virtual router then transitions into an unsteady state and an election process is initiated to select the next active router from the backup routers.
 This is fulfilled through the use of multicast packets.

-Secondary/standby router(s) are only supposed to send multicast packets during an election process.
-One exception to this rule is when a physical router is configured with a higher priority than the current primary/active, which means that on connection to the network it will pre-empt the primary/active status.
-This allows a system administrator to force a physical router to the primary/active state immediately after booting, for example when that particular router is more powerful than others within the virtual router.
-The secondary/standby router with the highest priority becomes the primary/active router by raising its priority above that of the current primary/active.
+Backup router(s) are only supposed to send multicast packets during an election process.
+One exception to this rule is when a physical router is configured with a higher priority than the current active, which means that on connection to the network it will pre-empt the active status.
+This allows a system administrator to force a physical router to the active state immediately after booting, for example when that particular router is more powerful than others within the virtual router.
+The backup router with the highest priority becomes the active router by raising its priority above that of the current active.
 It will then take responsibility for routing packets sent to the virtual gateway's MAC address.
-In cases where secondary/standby routers all have the same priority, the secondary/standby router with the highest IP address becomes the primary/active router.
+In cases where backup routers all have the same priority, the backup router with the highest IP address becomes the active router.

 All physical routers acting as a virtual router must be in the same local area network (LAN) segment.
 Communication within the virtual router takes place periodically.
 This period can be adjusted by changing advertisement interval timers.
 The shorter the advertisement interval, the shorter the black hole period, though at the expense of more traffic in the network.
 Security is achieved by responding only to first hop packets, though other mechanisms are provided to reinforce this, particularly against local attacks.
 The election process is made orderly through the use of skew time, derived from a router's priority, and used to reduce the chance of the thundering herd problem occurring during the election.
 The skew time is given by the formula (256 − Priority) / 256 (expressed in milliseconds).

-Secondary/standby router utilization can be improved by load sharing.
+Backup router utilization can be improved by load sharing.